capoony/Tityra_hDNA_analysis/README.md

 3. **ECMSD Pipeline**
    - The ECMSD pipeline is run on the trimmed and merged reads and maps reads against a mitochondrial reference database to identify the identity of mitochondiral reads and the corresponding read length to distinguish endogenous DNA and potential contaminant eukaryotic DNA.
 This pipeline is still under development and may change in the future.
    - Outputs: summary statistics.
    - Interpretation: The below figure shows that the majority of mitochondrial reads are not endogenous but rather of Penicilium origin, indicating contamination.
 The read length distribution shows that the majority of reads are short, which is typical for hDNA samples. only the ninth-most abundant taxon *Pachyramphus* is closely related to *Tityra leucura* and may thus represent traces of endogenous DNA.
-The read length distribution shows that the majority of reads are short, which is typical for hDNA samples.
 Conversely, the read length distirbution of human DNA is much longer, indicating that this contamination happend during the DNA extraction or sequencing process rather than during sample collection.
    -

 ![ECMSD Summary](results/ECMSD/mapping/Mito_summary_genus_ReadLengths.png)